Kip. Nap. Schluff. Snooze. However you put it, we all sleep. Or at least, we try to.

 For Davies, other lifestyle changes were instead the key to improving her sleep.
 “Since lockdown, I’ve started running and significantly reduced my alcohol intake,” she says.
 “I’ve not experienced any insomnia, anxiety, or depression since March.
 Plus, I’m sleeping seven to nine hours each night.
 Changing my lifestyle has been my cure.”

 So, what are the best sleep apps, according to the experts?
 Does one sleep app reign above the rest?

 The huge wealth of choice of sleep apps and sleep trackers can in itself be a distraction from sleep.
 And, the fact that they’re digitally-native is perhaps counterintuitive to the advice we’re given about avoiding screen time before bed.
-Although the staggering amount of information available can make it difficult to decipher what works from what doesn’t, the NHS now has an online apps library to guide you through a variety of digital tools.
-However, some medical professionals are sceptical of their scientific validity, arguing that companies have commodified sleep despite it being a basic human instinct.
+Certainly, some medical professionals are sceptical of their scientific validity, arguing that companies have commodified sleep despite it being a basic human instinct.